Popular keywords

 This is the deepest stage of NREM sleep, which is also referred to as delta sleep.
 During NREM stage 3 sleep, the muscles are completely relaxed, blood pressure drops, and breathing slows down.
 And the sleeper progresses into the deepest sleep, and then the brain and body repair, restore, and reset for the coming day.

 The brain also consolidates memories—for example, general knowledge, facts or statistics, personal experiences, and other things.
-So if the sleeper is woken up during this stage, they are likely to have ‘dreams’ that are memories from earlier.
+So if the sleeper is woken up during this stage, they are likely to have ‘dreams’ that are memories..

-This is the final stage; it’s when the REM sleep cycle starts.
-At this time, the brain’s activity closely resembles its activity during waking hours; the body is relaxed and immobilized, breathing is faster and irregular, and the eyes move rapidly.
+When the REM sleep cycle starts,the brain’s activity closely resembles its activity during waking hours; the body becomes relaxed and immobilized, breathing is faster and irregular, and the eyes move rapidly.

 REM is also when the sleeper is in a deep sleep and when dreaming or nightmares happen.
 And similar to NREM 03, memory consolidation also occurs during REM sleep, and it is when emotions and emotional memories are processed and stored.